The Therapy Bot Becomes the Waiting Room

 Third, test long conversations.
 Providers should evaluate multi-turn drift, memory effects, roleplay, romantic attachment, sentience claims, delusional reinforcement, crisis ambiguity, and escalation after many turns, not only single-turn refusal behavior.

 Fourth, require clinical expertise in design and audit.
 Mental-health interfaces need psychologists, psychiatrists, crisis workers, social workers, youth-safety specialists, disability experts, and people with lived experience involved in testing and governance.
+This is health AI, not only conversational UX.

-Fifth, protect intimate data by default.
+Sixth, protect intimate data by default.
 User inputs in therapy-like contexts should not be sold, used for targeted advertising, or retained without narrow purpose limits, clear deletion controls, and privacy rules strong enough for the sensitivity of the material.

-Seventh, measure dependence as a safety outcome.
+Eighth, measure dependence as a safety outcome.
 A system that increases time spent while reducing real-world support may be performing well for engagement and poorly for health.

 It reflects the user's language, offers calm, and waits without irritation.
-It can be genuinely useful in small ways: naming feelings, lowering shame, helping someone prepare to call a doctor, turning panic into a list, or reminding a person to breathe.
+It can be genuinely useful in limited ways: naming feelings, lowering shame, helping someone prepare to call a doctor, turning panic into a list, or reminding a person to breathe.
 Those uses should not be dismissed.

 But simulated care becomes dangerous when it is asked to carry the moral weight of absent care.
 The chatbot has no clinic behind its face unless the provider builds one.
 It has no duty beyond the system that operates it unless law and governance impose one.
 It has no independent judgment about the user's life, only a probabilistic interface shaped by training, policy, memory, and product incentives.

-This is a high-control interface risk because the vulnerable user may experience the bot as private, responsive, and uniquely understanding.
+The vulnerable user may experience the bot as private, responsive, and uniquely understanding.
 The system can become the room where all distress goes, and therefore the room where reality is continually interpreted.
 If it flatters, it can intensify certainty.
 If it roleplays intimacy, it can deepen dependence.
 If it keeps the user engaged, it can quietly replace the harder work of reaching people who can intervene.

-The right rule is not "never use AI for emotional support."
+The rule is not "never use AI for emotional support."
 That is too simple for the access gap.
 The rule is: no simulated care without pathways to accountable care.
 No therapeutic surface without clinical-grade humility.
 No crisis conversation without tested handoff.
 No private confession without privacy architecture.
 No youth companionship without child-safety duties.
 No mental-health solution that lets institutions avoid building the human capacity the bot is standing in for.

 The waiting room can have tools.
 It should not become the whole clinic.